davidayalas/saml-jwt/README.md

 ## Quick explanation

-	* the API exposes two main methods:
+The API exposes two main methods:

 * getJWT: does the auth flow with IdP and returns a postMessage with the token
 * setCookieJWT: if all (frontend and backend) is under same domain, it sets a secure cookie "Authorization" that goes with every request.
 It will return to the url that inits the flow.
 It's almost done in [serverless-cloudfront.yml](serverless-cloudfront.yml), but needs some custom-authorizer setup to allow cookies.

 ## Sample client code to get JWT
 		<html>